 There are eight Council Tax bands.

-Your band and the amount of Council Tax you pay depends on the value of your home - the more expensive the property, the higher the band and the bigger the charge.
+Your band and the amount of Council Tax you pay depends on the value of your home - the more expensive your home is, the higher the band and bigger the charge.

 If you're thinking about buying a home, be aware that the band may be increased after the sale if the previous owner had improved the property.